Wolvinny/fursuit-fan-controller/README.md

 - A USB cable, and a powerbank with a a low power mode, since the arduino doesnt consume that much current some powerbanks might not detect this and shut off.
 Some have a low power mode where the output will be always on.
 I used an Iniu B42 (the one with the paw on it).
 You can use one USB connection but i chose to separate the control circuit from the fan itself
 - 1 DS18B20 temperature sensor (3 wire version).
 If there is no board, you also will need a 4k7 resistor.
 - A reed switch and magnet (there are prebuilt reed switch shields)
-- (optional) An OLED screen with i2c control (SDA / SCL pins), i used https://www.otronic.nl/nl/mini-oled-display-wit-096-inch-128x64-i2c.html
+- (optional) An OLED screen with i2c control (SDA / SCL pins), i used [this one](https://www.otronic.nl/nl/mini-oled-display-wit-096-inch-128x64-i2c.html)
 - Arduino editor downloaded on your pc
 - Soldering skills and material
 - Wires to connect everything